COISPA/Missing-data-matrix_DTO-BioFlow/README.md

-# Skills-Matrix_DTO-BioFlow
+# Missing-data-Matrix_DTO-BioFlow
 A tool to assess the status of missing data within EMODnet Biology

-**Authors**: M. Chiarini
+**Lead Author**: M. Chiarini
 COISPA ETS Foundation

 ## Description
-Skills_Matrix is a **flexible and adaptable tool** developed under the framework of Task 2.3 (“Assessing the impact of missing data”) within the Work Package 2 (“Increasing flow of relevant biodiversity data”) of [DTO-BioFlow](https://dto-bioflow.eu/) project.
-Skills_Matrix performs a **semi-quantitative assessment of the status of missing biodiversity data** (intended as lacking or absent data because they do not exist or are unavailable or inaccessible) included in the European Marine Observation and Data Network (EMODnet).
-The main script `skills_matrix()` is divided in different sections designed to deal with each element of the assessment: i) information extraction, ii) scoring and selection process, iii) skills matrix outcomes.
+Missing data Matrix is a **flexible and adaptable tool** developed under the framework of Task 2.3 (“Assessing the impact of missing data”) within the Work Package 2 (“Increasing flow of relevant biodiversity data”) of [DTO-BioFlow](https://dto-bioflow.eu/) project.
+Missing data Matrix performs a **semi-quantitative assessment of the status of missing biodiversity data** (intended as lacking or absent data because they do not exist or are unavailable or inaccessible) included in the European Marine Observation and Data Network (EMODnet).
+The main script `Missing data_matrix()` is divided in different sections designed to deal with each element of the assessment: i) information extraction, ii) scoring and selection process, iii) skills matrix outcomes.
 Biodiversity data are downloaded from EMODnet directly into an R environment by means of the EMODnet_Web Feature Service (WFS) package.
 More information about how users can download and select data sources within EMODnet_WFS are provided here: https://github.com/EMODnet/emodnet.wfs/tree/main.
-The main script `skills_matrix()` has been developed with the intention of being flexible, thus a hypothetical user could easily adapt the tools to its needs and run the assessment process.
+The main script `Missing data_matrix()` has been developed with the intention of being flexible, thus a hypothetical user could easily adapt the tools to its needs and run the assessment process.
 A bullet point describing the sections of the code that need to be adapted according to the user's needs follows:

 -	**Directory**_ here you have to specify the directory `dir` and `layer` to be assessed as intended in [EMODnet_WFS package](https://github.com/EMODnet/emodnet.wfs).
 ``` r